Saurabh1128/Data_Science_YCIS/README.md

-# CIS Data Science Department Website
+# Data Science Department Website

 A modern website for the Department of Data Science at Chavan Institute of Science, featuring a red theme, interactive animations, and responsive design.